Home » Blog » USA pickleball rules: Scoring | Serving | Court Dimensions

 This rule states that receiving team must let the ball bounce once before returning it to the server, who must serve diagonally.
 Players on both teams must stay within the boundaries of the pickleball court.

 The best way to learn the rules to play pickleball is to refer to the official rulebook provided by the International Federation of Pickleball (IFP) or the USA Pickleball Association (USAPA).
 You can also attend local pickleball clinics or watch instructional videos online.
+You can also watch this video tutorial

 You can find printable pickleball rules on the official websites of the International Federation of Pickleball (IFP) and the USA Pickleball Association (USAPA).
 You can download the rulebook in PDF format and print it for easy reference.